Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Polish Festival Vancouver in 2023

 The festival is an annual event that celebrates Polish-Canadian contributions to Canada’s rich cultural mosaic.
 It showcases local artists as well as vendors of different nationalities.
 The event features traditional Polish cuisine, music, singing, folk dancing and other activities.
 To make it even better, admission is free!

-In 2023 the festival happens on September 3rd which is the Sunday of the Labour Day Long Weekend.
+In 2023 the festival happened on Sunday, September 3rd during the Labour Day Long Weekend.

 For the event’s official website visit belweder.org or see its Facebook Page.